wch/r-source/ALTREP.md

   0.258   1.141   1.400
 ```

-In the `ALTVEC` branch on the other hand,
+In the `ALTREP` branch on the other hand,
 ```R
 > system.time(for (i in 1:1e9) break)
    user  system elapsed